OlimilO1402/Sys_Timers/README.md

 Maybe you also want to have a look at the repo [Sys_Stopwatch](https://github.com/OlimilO1402/Sys_StopWatch) which uses the winapi function QueryFerformanceCounter either.

 ![Timers Image](Resources/Timers.png "Timers Image")

+1. The XTimer measures the time the program needs during the "timer event" and it subtracts it from the timer interval to be accurate and stable, .
+The XTimer is more accurate and stable. .